geekobueno/HikariFlix/README.md

 # TachiAnime
 A free streaming app for anime and hentai (Currently in developpement)

-This project is for me to learn Node, Swift and flutter
+This project is for me to learn Node and flutter

 Inspire by aniyomi and mihon , I am building an anime streaming app mimicking netflix UI with the ability to download the anime